CodeClubLux/TopCCompiler/README.md

 ## Installing topc
 1. Clone this repo
 2. Cd into the downloaded clone
-3. Call 'pip install .'
+3. Call 'python3 setup.py install'

 ## Setting Up a New Project
 1. Open up terminal or command prompt`